 A Botswana safari holiday is undoubtedly the ultimate luxury safari experience in Africa.
-Botswana holds about 25 percent of Africa's elephant and is one of the only countries where you can still find vast herds.
+Botswana holds about 25 percent of Africa's elephants and is one of the only countries where you can still find vast herds.
 Many of Botswana’s lodges have raised themselves to a level of sophistication that is the envy of hotels around the world, whilst maintaining a sense of adventure and remoteness.
 Botswana’s unique combination of wilderness landscapes and its variety of game make a Botswana safari a holiday that you will not forget.

 What to expect on your Botswana safari holiday

 You need time to enjoy your Botswana safari holiday.
 Do not rush the experience.
 Botswana is a big country and getting around is largely done by scheduled light aircraft.
 As flights are frequent and easy, combining two or three areas of the country on one safari holiday is not only possible, but highly recommended by our Botswana safari experts.

 The most famous areas for wildlife are in the north – the Okavango Delta, the Moremi Game Reserve, Linyanti, Selinda and Chobe National Park.
 These areas are home to masses of big game, as well as some of Africa’s finest safari camps.

 The south is largely desert and thus a fabulous contrast to the watery north.
 See the San bushmen of the Central Kalahari and experience the vast emptiness of the Makgadikgadi Salt Pans, the remains of one of the world’s largest super lakes.
 Here the desert isn't always dry - when the rains arrive the area bursts into life and sees the second largest zebra and wildebeest migration in the world.
 Ask our Botswana safari experts for more details as to when is the best time to experience this migration.

 Some ideas for a Botswana holiday